dev1ousss/be2_apifromspec/materials/02_CSharp_Samples.md

 #### **C#**
 The ASP.NET framework is used to write the HTTP API in C#.
-Let's first look at models and controllers.
+Let's take a look at models and controllers first.
-A **Model** is some formalization of a concept that is used in the system.
-The model contains data in the form of attributes, and the model is in no way connected to the UI.
-The model is responsible for the data on its own (it performs validation).
+A **Model** is a formalization of a concept used in the system.
+The model contains data in the form of attributes, and the model is not connected to the UI in any way.
+The model is responsible for the data itself (it performs validation).

 ```csharp
 public abstract class BaseModel